boopathykpm/github-training/README.md

 Updated directly on master branch

-The change is on local
+The change is on local and modified again